The Foundation for a Meaningful Life

 • Are masks required on campus?

-As of June 21, 2022, masks are optional, with the following exceptions:
+Masks are optional, with the following exceptions:

 • If an individual tests positive for COVID-19, they must remain at home in isolation.
 They may return on day 6 after a positive test if they are asymptomatic, but they must be cleared by the school nurse, and they must wear a mask for the next five days.